-- 75 or over and get the Guarantee Credit part of Pension Credit - even if you also get the Savings Credit part.
+- get the Guarantee Credit part of Pension Credit – even if you get the Savings Credit part as well.

 Your name or your partner’s name must be on your electricity bill, and your energy company must be taking part in the Warm Home Discount scheme.

 - More information on energy suppliers taking part in the Warm Home Discount Scheme at www.gov.uk